Once your baby starts to crawl, watch out!

 Are they food motivated?

-Start to tempt them to walk by leaving a trail that they will find hard to resist.
+Start to tempt them to walk by leaving a trail they find hard to resist.
 This will encourage your baby to walk because they want to get back to playing!

 You can also keep increasing the distance between your baby and the reward to keep them moving.